 The Prosecutors Department is ultimately responsible for making an accusation, initiating investigations, bringing criminal charges, issuing conclusions for the courts to enforce laws, implementing criminal law decisions and disseminating arrest warrants to judicial police for enforcement.
 Each province has a Public Prosecutors Department attached to the Court of First Instance.
 This department is comprised of prosecutors and deputy prosecutors.
 The Prosecutors Department attached to the Supreme Court and Court of Appeals has a slightly different structure and is staffed by a Prosecutor General, Deputy Prosecutor General and prosecutor/s.
 The overall management of all prosecutors as well as judicial police units and officer falls under the Prosecutor General of the Court of Appeals.

-Si conduct a preliminary investigation to determine the basic facts and legal grounds for pursuing charges.
+Prosecutors at the Court of First Instance are responsible for initiating a felony investigation to be conducted by the investigating judge.
+As detailed above, they receive denunciations from the judicial police, or a civil party complaint forwarded by an investigating judge and conduct a preliminary investigation to determine the basic facts and legal grounds for pursuing charges.
 They issue an introductory requisition filed with the investigating judge which enables the investigating judge to commence the full investigation.
 Prosecutors take part in aspects of the full investigation and decision making in conjunction with the investigating judge.
-Additionally, they direct the operations of the judicial police involved in investigations to which they are assigned54 and are responsible for ensuring judicial police comply with legal procedures.55 They must also be present during all criminal trials, in representation of the Prosecutors Department.
+Additionally, they direct the operations of the judicial police involved in investigations to which they are assigned and are responsible for ensuring judicial police comply with legal procedures.
+They must also be present during all criminal trials, in representation of the Prosecutors Department.